MuthuramanK007/Tasks/string/README.md

 	implemented error handling.
 	Avoided Hardcoding.

-StringMain --> contains all the methods implmentation
+StringMain --> contains all the methods implementation

 TestRunner --> contains the usage of the StringMain methods